Introduction

 - Details of specialised services for a micronutrient screen, monitoring water for dialysis and mercury monitoring for dental staff

-- Information on how to contact STEMRL
+- Information on how to contact STEMDRL

 - Links to other sites

-- An on-line converter for blood lead results from µmol/l to µg/100 ml and vice-versa using Javascript.
+- An on-line converter for blood lead results from µmol/l to µg/100 mL and vice-versa using Javascript.